juergenweb/FrontendForms/README.md

 This is a very special validation rule, which will check if a date is within a given time range in days after another date as set inside another field.
 In other words: you have another date field inside your form, where the user enters a date (fe 2023-05-15).
 Now you can enter a time range in days (fe 7 days).
-This timerange starts from the date entered inside the other field + 7 days.
+This time range starts from the date entered inside the other field + 7 days.
 In this example the time range starts from 2023-05-15 and ends at 2023-05-22 (7 days).
 This validator checks, if a date entere in THIS field is within the time range of the 7 days.
 If it is so, it will return